Production of extra quarks at the Large Hadron Collider beyond the Narrow Width Approximation: Setup

 This process includes the full signal, the SM background and the interference terms.
 The cross-section will be labelled as $\sigma_T$ and is related to the previous cross-sections by the following relation:

 \end{itemize}

 In order to determine the effect of large widths on the cross-section, we will consider a number of variables:

-\begin{itemize} \item $\frac{\sigma_P - \sigma_X}{\sigma_X}$: this ratio quantifies the pure off-shell contributions to the pair-production and decay of VLQs \item $\frac{\sigma_S - \sigma_X}{\sigma_X}$: this ratio takes into account both the off-shell and the subleading contributions given by topologies which contain at least one VLQ propagator.
+\begin{itemize} \item $\frac{\sigma_S - \sigma_X}{\sigma_X}$: this ratio takes into account both the off-shell and the subleading contributions given by topologies which contain at least one VLQ propagator.
 It measures in practice how much the full signal differs from the approximate pair-production-plus-decay signal in the NWA. \item $\frac{\sigma_T - (\sigma_X + \sigma_B)}{\sigma_X + \sigma_B}$: this ratio measures the correction factor to apply to obtain the full cross-section starting with the pair-production in the NWA and the SM background considered independently. \item $\frac{\sigma_T - (\sigma_S + \sigma_B)}{\sigma_S + \sigma_B}$: this ratio measures the size of the interference effects between signal and SM background. \end{itemize}